draihal/course-site/README.md

 - celery  with extras "redis" 4.3
 - redis 3.3

-The complete list of Python dependencies can be found at Pipfile.
+The complete list of dependencies can be found at Pipfile.

 ## Tests
 Run in cli: